-This article is the original full-length version of an abridged article that appeared in the August 2021 issue of PEN WORLD Magazine.
+This article is an expanded version of an article that appeared in the August 2018 issue of Pen World Magazine.

-He was largely forgotten by history, but Dr. Adolf Friedrich Hommel played a significant role in the creation of the modern piston-filling fountain pen.
+Largely forgotten by history, Dr. Adolf Friedrich Hommel played a significant role in the creation of the modern piston-filling fountain pen.

 NoteSome images on this page can be clicked or tapped to display magnified versions for more detail.
 When you mouse over a clickable image, the image will give a visual indication by growing a little, and the mouse pointer will change to a magnifying glass.
 On a touchscreen device, touch and hold your finger on the image briefly to see if it reacts.
 If it does, you can tap it.

 On January 29, 1889, Adolf Hommel, M.D., of Zurich, Switzerland, received Swiss Patent No 188, of which the drawings are shown here, to protect his design for a piston-filling reservoir pen.
 Figure I illustrates a ruling pen for drafting or drawing.
 Figure IV shows a pen fitted with a steel dip nib.
 The wasp-waisted constriction between the barrel and the elongated piston knob reflects the final production configuration:

 Exactly seven weeks earlier, on December 11, 1888, he had received U.S. Patent No 394,183, covering the same design.
 Shown here is the single unnumbered figure in that patent; the ruling pen was not included: